chakradharmukkamalla/chakradharmukkamalla/README.md

-### Hi there, I'm chakradhar - aka [anon_hide] 👋
+### Hi there, I'm chakradhar  👋

 ## I'm a Developer!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2025 Goals: Contribute more to Open Source projects
+- 🥅 2026 Goals: Contribute more to Open Source projects

 ### Connect with me: